 Conversion Options

 If you own a traditional IRA, it may make economic sense for you to convert to a Roth IRA, but a great deal of thought and analysis should go into it beforehand.
-Several assumptions will have to be made including tax bracket, other sources of potential income, loss of purchasing power due to taxation on conversion, etc., etc.

 However, one item is fairly certain in that conventional wisdom tells us that under most circumstances, it will probably make more sense to begin contributing to a Roth IRA than it will be a Traditional IRA.